Email Address Munger/Email Address Encoder

 Instructions:

-• If you want your link to display your email address (instead of something like "contact us") click on the "Plain Email Link" button to the left.
+1. If you want your obfuscated link to display your email address (instead of something like "contact us") click on the "Plain Email Link" button to the left.
 The link will look like your@email.address.

-• If you want your link to say something like "email me" or "contact us", click on the "Customized Display" button to the left.
+If you want your obfuscated link to say something like "email me" or "contact us", click on the "Customized Display" button to the left.
 The link will look like your customized link.

-2. Check the "Munge text but do not create link" box if you don't want your email address to be clickable.
-Use this option also if you want to munge something other than an email address.
+3. Check the "Munge text but do not create link" box if you do not want your email address to be clickable.
+Use this option as well if you want to obfuscate something other than an email address.

-3. Check the "Show me what my link looks like" box if you want a window to come up comparing what the link looks like to you versus what the link may like to a spam bot.
+4. Check the "Open a new window showing me what my link looks like" box if you want a window to come up comparing what the link looks like to you versus what the link may like to a spam bot.

-5. Choose either the ASCII Munge or JavaScript Munge options.
+7. Choose either the ASCII Munge or JavaScript Munge option.
 Either option will protect your email address well, but the JavaScript option is considered better.

-For advanced users: If you choose the JavaScript Munge option is chosen, instead of copying everything in this first text area and pasting it to the top of your page, you can create a separate JavaScript file paste the code there.
-Most spam bots and spiders will never download a JavaScript file, further making your email address even more protected.
+For advanced users: If you choose the JavaScript Munge option is chosen, instead of copying everything in the first text area and pasting it to the top of your page, you can create a separate JavaScript file and paste the code there.
+Most spam bots and spiders will never download a JavaScript file, adding another layer of protection to your email address.

 1and1.com